 THINKING OUTSIDE THE BOX includes many fun songs, interactive segments, puzzles and trick questions that encourage students to think and discover ideas in new ways.
 Eric teaches creative thinking and problem solving concepts such as brainstorming, expecting the unexpected, perseverance, asking "What if...?" and the idea that there is more than one way to skin a potato (no potatoes will be harmed during this program).
 Children have different interests and aptitudes, and this program helps them to use their own inspiration and creativity in whatever ways they choose to or need to throughout their lives.

 "Sun and Moon" in Life as We Know It film.
-Eric's song, "The Tale of the Sun and the Moon" will be featured in the upcoming Warner Bros. movie,Life as We Know It, in theaters on October 8, 2010.
-The song, or part of it, will be sung by the lead actress, Katherine Heigl, and the song and possibly the video will also appear elsewhere.
+Eric's song, "The Tale of the Sun and the Moon" is featured in the Warner Bros. movie,Life as We Know It.
+Parts of the song were sung by the lead actress, Katherine Heigl.

 "The Elephant Song" covered on Xuxa's new DVD/CD.
 A new version of "The Elephant Song", performed by the singing duo, Victor and Leo, will be on the new DVD/CD by Brazilian superstar Xuxa.
 A very brief clip of it can be heard on this commercial for the DVD.

 The Today Show.
 Apparently, they were "Crazy Over Vegetables" on The Today Show.
 Here's a link to the clip.

 Eric was a very engaging presenter!
 He had many ways for the students to become involved in his presentation and they all had a great time.
 In addition to his great engagement, his message was very powerful.
 In the time after the presentation students and teachers have used his message of "You are what you say/do/eat/choose/act" to help modify undesired behaviors.
 Thank you for coming to our school!